16-year-old boy reportedly arrested for insulting Governor Buni on social media

-- The Yobe police have arrested a 16-year-old boy for allegedly insulting Governor Mai Mala Buni on social media
+- The Yobe police have reportedly arrested a teenage boy for allegedly insulting a sitting governor

-- Reports have it that he minor was arrested in Nguru and later transferred to the Nigeria Police Force in Damaturu
+- Reports have it that the minor was arrested in Nguru and later transferred to the Nigeria Police Force in Damaturu

-- Meanwhile, The minor’s father, Garba Isa, has called the public attention to his son’s travail and appealed his release
+- Meanwhile, the minor’s father, Garba Isa, has called the public attention to his son’s travail and appealed for his release

 PAY ATTENTION: How media literate are you?
 Click to take a quiz – bust fake news with Legit.ng!

-Garba Isa has appealed to the Nigeria police to release his 16-year-old boy who was reportedly arrested for insulting Yobe state governor, Mai Mala Buni on social media.
+Garba Isa has appealed to the Nigerian police to release his 16-year-old boy who was reportedly arrested for insulting Yobe state governor, Mai Mala Buni, on social media.

 The teenager was reportedly arrested on December 11.